mosnile/CyberResilienceFAQs/FAQ.md

 put answer here

 ### How does Cyber Resilience fit with NIST NIST Risk Management Framework (RMF) SP 800-53?

-put answer here
+1. Cyber Resilience fits into NIST Risk Management Framework (RMF) SP 800-53 in Cyber-enabled system, software and hardware agnostics.
+By grouping these cyber-enabled systems as well as into corresponding groups measured by their level of interoperability.
+The purpose of this is to gain the capability to reduce the impact of causes for Cyber Resilience efforts.

-### How does Cyber Resilience fit with Mitre ATT&CK?
+###How does Cyber Resilience fit with Mitre ATT&CK?
 put answer here

 ### How does Cyber Resilience relate to compliance?